Cyntoia Brown granted clemency by Tennessee governor

 Brown said she is grateful for the support, prayers, and encouragement she has received, including from Tennessee Department of Corrections officials.

-Her case became a national rallying point for criminal justice reform and awareness about the toll of human trafficking.
-Several dozen supporters of Brown attended a rally Saturday in Nashville, pleading for her clemency from Haslam, who leaves office Jan.
-19.
+Brown's attorneys said they were notified last week that she would be granted clemency.
+She learned of the decision early Monday morning, Walker said, adding that she was "jubilant."

-Brown, now 30, was tried as an adult in 2006 and imprisoned in Tennessee following her trial and life sentence for the death of Johnny Mitchell Allen, who paid Brown for sex.
+Brown, now 30, was tried as an adult in 2006, convicted and given a life sentence for the death of Johnny Mitchell Allen, who paid Brown for sex.
 She was also convicted of aggravated robbery.

-Brown said she feared for her life and shot Allen, 43, while in bed with him because she believed he was reaching for a gun.
+Brown previously said that she had feared for her life and pulled a gun from her purse and shot Allen, 43, while in bed with him because she believed he was reaching for a gun.
 Prosecutors argued the motive was robbery.
-Brown's supporters and lawyer have argued her sentence was too extreme, given her age and circumstances.
-At the time, Brown had run away from home and was living with her 24-year-old boyfriend, a pimp known as “Kut Throat,” who Brown said raped her and forced her into prostitution, according to court documents.

-Her case inspired a 2011 documentary titled "Me Facing Life: The Cyntoia Brown Story," that thrust her into the spotlight.
+At the time, Brown was a runaway and living with her 24-year-old boyfriend, a pimp known as “Kut Throat,” who Brown said raped her and forced her into prostitution.

-While in prison, Brown has earned a GED and an associate degree in 2015 through the Lipscomb Initiative for Education Program with a 4.0 GPA, Haslam said.
-Brown said she is scheduled to earn her bachelor's degree in May.
+While in prison, Brown has earned a GED and an associate degree through the Lipscomb Initiative for Education Program with a 4.0 GPA, Haslam said.
+She is scheduled to earn her bachelor's degree in May.

 Brown said Monday she is committed to live the rest of her life helping others, especially young people.